 Everything You Want to Know About Pimples

-A skin condition that occurs when the hair follicles become clogged with oil and dead skin cells.
-Acne is more common in adolescents and young adults.
+Acne is a skin condition that occurs when the hair follicles become clogged with oil and dead skin cells.
+It is more common in adolescents and young adults.
 Symptoms range from uninflamed blackheads to pus-filled pimples or large, red, tender bumps.
-Treatments include over-the-counter creams and cleansers, and prescription antibiotics.
+Treatments include over-the-counter creams, cleansers, and prescription antibiotics.

-It mostly affects Adolescents during puberty because of hormonal changes, However, it can upset at any age.
-The prior you begin treatment, the lower will be the risk.
-Acne Scars can cause emotional distress, an individual can go for acne scar removal treatment to get rid of acne scars.
+Acne mostly affects Adolescents during puberty because of hormonal changes.
+However, it can affect anyone at any age.
+The earlier you begin treatment, the lower the risk.
+Acne Scars can cause emotional distress.
+An individual can go for acne scar removal treatment to get rid of acne scars.

-The clogged pores can cause acne as sebaceous glands (oil-producing glands) connected to pores and secrete oil that naturally hydrates skin.
+The clogged pores can cause Acne as sebaceous glands (oil-producing glands) connect to pores and secrete oil that naturally hydrates skin.

 When this gland produces an excess of oil, dead skin cells and debris can fuse with the oil and develop skin breakouts.
-This condition turns into a ground for bacteria, that causes the redness and swelling associated with skin breakouts likely to cause pain if touched, keeping your hand away from them can prevent it from spreading.
+This condition creates an environment for bacteria, leading to redness, swelling, and pain in skin breakouts.
+Avoid touching to prevent spreading.

 Types of Pimples

-Open bumps on the skin that loads up with excess oil and dead cells.
+Blackheads: Open bumps on the skin that load up with excess oil and dead cells.
 They look like dirt has accumulated in the bump, but perhaps the deficient in essentials is caused by an abnormal light that is reflected from the clogged follicle.

-Bumps which is remained closed by oil and dead skin.
+Whiteheads: Bumps that remain closed by oil and dead skin.

-Small red or pink bumps which become inflamed.
+Papules: Small red or pink bumps that become inflamed.

-Pimples that contain pus.
-They look something like whiteheads. surrounded by red rings.
-They can cause some serious reaction if they are scratched.
+Pustules are pimples that contain pus.
+They look like whiteheads and are surrounded by red rings.
+If they are scratched, they can cause severe reactions.

-Pus-filled pimples will cause scars in your skins.
+Cysts: Pus-filled pimples will cause scars on your skin.

 Causes of Pimples